samsheffield/Narrative_Design/docs/week4.md

 - Share your links (and passwords on the Discord)
 - Play as many games in the browser as time allows and __leave feedback for the designer in the itch.io comments.__

+__Note: People will not be able to leave comments if the itch.io page is private.__

 ### Guidelines for feedback
 We'll stick to our simple guidelines from last week:
 - Briefly summarize the plot for the game you just played.